 - We support waste reduction, reuse & recycling.
 Here are some tips to achieving a zero waste move out

 - Donate what you can.
 IV GIVE collects unwanted items from UCSB/IV residents, including clothing, furniture, electronics, household items, toiletries, books, and nonperishable foods.
 Drop-off containers are located at the UCSB Residence Halls, UCSB Apartments, and Embarcadero Hall in early June.
-The GIVE Sale in 2019 is on Saturday, June 22nd and Sunday, June 23rd from 8am-5pm at Embarcadero Hall.
+The GIVE Sale is a few weeks after move out at Embarcadero Hall.
 Proceeds benefit IV non-profits and projects.